 Guidelines for complete submissions are found on the website in the Five Day Proposal Submission Procedure.
 Please read the document carefully.
 In short, proposals to be considered submitted "on-time" contain a reasonable draft technical and a draft version of the references cited section.
 All other sections of the proposal must be complete and in Fastlane with submit access granted and routed through Kuali to OPAS at least 5 days in advance of the deadline.
 The technical and references cited must be clearly marked "draft," and no further changes that will affect personnel, budget, cost share, or F&A can be made after the 5-day deadline unless requested upon the review of the OPAS Administrator.
 The final version of the technical section and references cited must be uploaded to Fastlane by 9 a.m.
 2 business days in advance of the sponsor deadline.
 Proposals not submitted by the Five day deadline will be required to submit a request for a late proposal exception.
 The procedure for requesting a late exception along with an explanation of the requirements of such an exceptions are fully explained in the Five Day Proposal Submission procedure referenced above.

-The solicitation can be found on the NSF site and this link: Solicitation # 17-537
+The current solicitation can be found on the NSF site and this link to the solicitation: NSF 20-525.

 The Official Due Dates to NSF:

 July 25, 2022

 Directorate for Biological Sciences

 Directorate for Computer & Information Science & Engineering

 Directorate for Geosciences